juvu/DayTrade-SwingTrade/TradingTechniques.md

 		* People shorting into morning spike
 		* Can calculate the bag holders by the consistent resistant level's volume
 * Individual resistance
-	* Big volume with individual resistance
+	* Big volume at a specific point where most of the time it's trading in small volumes
 		* 4-5M  <= light
 		* 20M+  <= light-mid
 		* 30M+  <= mid